Last Updated on September 29, 2024 by Bonnie

-Over the past several years, we’ve been on a mission to visit all 50 states before our 10th anniversary.
-And, of course, as many national park sites as we can along the way!
-After trips to New England and the Pacific Northwest, the time finally came to visit the Great Lakes national parks.
+In 2016, we established a mission to visit all 50 states before our 10th anniversary in 2020.
+And, of course, as many national park sites as we could along the way!
+After trips to New England and the Pacific Northwest, the time finally came to visit the Great Lakes National Parks in 2019.
 This was a trip we had been looking forward to for quite a while and, thankfully, it did not disappoint!

 I have to say, the Great Lakes region sure does have variety.
 Here you’ll find historic sites, battlefields, lakeshores and even a remote island.
 There really is something for everyone!